Customer small business financing solutions delivered through a single, online application.

 You don’t need to sponsor a celebrity or famous athlete to win your customers’ business—you’d be surprised how much clout your local influencers have.
 Look for individuals in your community who your target audience trusts and follows:

-If the community respects the individual and they align well with your brand, a local influencer could have a huge influence on your neighborhood market.
+If the community respects the individual and they align well with your brand, a local influencer could have a significant influence on your neighborhood market.

 While the world and its consumer preferences are shifting to a digital experience, you still have to win in real life (IRL).
 You’ll need to go above and beyond with your offline marketing and business operations to succeed.
 Fortunately, many of the local marketing tactics that worked decades ago are still effective today.